syntheaetlproject/Synthea-ETL/README.md

 The schema design followed best practices of a Star Schema.

-Reporting and Analysis with Amazon QuickSight
+Reporting and Analysis with PowerBI
-Amazon QuickSight was used to create interactive dashboards and visual reports.
+Amazon PowerBI was used to create interactive dashboards and visual reports.
 It connects directly with Amazon Athena to query the bucp2_glue_db6 database, allowing us to:

 Visualize patient demographics, encounter trends, condition distribution, and more